angelini-agus/Notes-Studio/README.md

-# Notes App Challenge
+# Notes Studio - Full-Stack React Application

-Minimal full-stack notes application built for a technical challenge with a strict `backend/` + `frontend/` split.
+A comprehensive full-stack note management application.
+The frontend is a modern, responsive Single Page Application (SPA) built entirely with **React**, designed to provide a seamless user experience.
+It consumes a robust REST API powered by NestJS and PostgreSQL.

 Live Demo: https://notes-app-frontend-bice.vercel.app/